 The scholar-athlete recipient will be a talented, organized, and disciplined student who knows that to excel in sports as well as studies one has to make sacrifices and use time and energy wisely.
 The award encourages students who are achieving the goal of being well-rounded students and recognizes them as models for their teammates.
 It is awarded to a full-time student who has displayed superior performance in one or more sports, and who has excelled academically.

-The scholarship is awarded annually to one or more students with demonstrated financial need, who have excelled in math or science at Holy Family.
-It is funded annually by Dr. Joseph Bushra ’92, Dr. Tracy Dahlke ’85, Mr. Vincent Frascatore ’90, Dr. Kimberly Heyer-Cuesta ’89, Dr. Keith Lafferty ’89, Dr. Lynda Micikas, Dr. Prem Rabindranauth ’90 and Dr. Gerald Wydro ’90 to honor the memory of their classmate, leader, and mentor, Dr. Susan Nowak, and in gratitude for the guidance, encouragement, and passion provided to all of them by Holy Family faculty and staff.
+The scholarship is awarded annually to one or more students with demonstrated financial need, who have excelled in math or science at Holy Family University.
+The scholarship is funded annually by a group of alumni, who studied together and motivated each other to succeed during their time at Holy Family, and who have created this scholarship to honor the memory of their classmate, leader, and mentor, Dr. Susan Nowak, and in gratitude for the guidance, encouragement, and passion provided to all of them by Holy Family faculty and staff, particularly Dr. Arthur Grugan, Mr. George Haynes, Sister Grace Kuzawa, Dr. Thomas McCormick, and Dr. Lynda Micikas.

 An endowed scholarship, the award provides partial tuition to a full-time undergraduate Senior who is majoring in Psychology.
 It is awarded to students on the basis of academic achievement with a 3.5 GPA and participation in scholarly or service activities in Psychology, especially activities on campus related to the profession.